joe-aquino/survival_analysis/README.md

 ---

-#### Build a predictive model of one-year survival after diagnosis with non-small cell lung cancer
+### Build a predictive model of one-year survival after diagnosis with non-small cell lung cancer

-I use regularized Cox proportional hazards regression for my survival model.
+I use Cox proportional hazards regression with elastic net regularization for my survival model.

 <br/>